-Your about page is one of the most important pages in your blog.
+Your About page is one of the most important pages on your blog.
 Why?
-Because if you get your about page right it will help you build a strong brand and position yourself as the go-to expert in your industry.
+Because, if you get your About page right, it will help you build a strong brand and position yourself as the go-to expert in your industry.

 #1: Overview of About Pages

 If you really want to position your site as the authority in your industry, you have to set up an About page.
 An About page is a special page on a site where your readers/visitors learn more about you and what you do.
 Writing this page isn’t the easiest thing to master, but it’s possible, once you understand the essential elements that must be included.

 Often, this page tells the story of the site owner’s journey from struggling to finally achieving success (or vice versa).

 Google’s About page gives an overview of what the company is about, introduces the founders and provides other information you need to know:

 Having an About page can be beneficial to your overall blogging success.
 For instance, when you search for ‘Pat Flynn,’ the owner of Smart Passive Income, you will see that the blog’s About page ranks #2:

 Let’s try to work out how many visitors Pat Flynn’s About page generates from this search result entry.
 To do this, we need to know how many people search for “pat flynn” each month.
 We can use Google Adwords Keyword Planner to find out:

 There are 4,000 average monthly searches.
 Since Search Engine Watch reveals that the top three search results have a click-through rate of up to 58.4%, we can deduce that a search term with 4,000 average monthly searches will generate 1000+ organic visitors every month.

 When people search for you, they will probably find your About page.
 That’s why it’s worth getting it right.